RedisLabs/redislabs-docs/content/rc/api/get-started/manage-api-keys.md

 ## API account key

-The **API Account key** is used as the value of the `x-api-key` HTTP header to authenticate a REST API.
+The **API account key** is used as the value of the `x-api-key` HTTP header to authenticate a REST API.

 By default, the **API account key** is masked; that is, it is obscured for security reasons.
 You can use the **Show** button to display the key and the **Hide** button to mask it.